islamic-network/php72/README.md

 It is based on the official PHP 7.2 Docker Image and runs Debian.

-It will work with OpenShift Online, Sloppy.io or any other Docker hosts.
+It will work with OpenShift Online, Docker Swarm, Sloppy.io or any other Docker hosts.

 The Apache document root in the container is /var/www/html and Apache is exposed on port 8080.